coderofgames/iot_entanglement/README.md

 This repository will contain a suite of security tools for the purpose of iot remote monitoring.

-The structure includes a main server, a network of devices, and a an internet connection, a cell phone with network access, and remote web access.
+The structure includes a web server, security server, network of devices, and an internet connection.
+Also a cell phone with network access, and remote web access.

 The phone will acess the security server on the network.
 The sever will issue the phone